jonnybergdahl/Analog_LED_Controllers/README.md

-# Analog_LED_Controller
+# Analog LED Controllers

 This repository contains 2 version of a two channel analog LED controller.
 One is for 5V USB connected lights, and the other is for 5-24V lights using standard 5.5/2.1 mm power jacks.
 They are based on an ESP32-PICO-MINI-2 module, and I use it with ESPHome firmware to publish the lights to Home Assistant.
 Inside of Home Assistant you can dim the lights and turn them on or off.

-> Note: The 24V version is work in progress!
+> Note: The 24V version is still work in progress!

 ![USB Device](assets/IMG_2712.jpeg)